 What do I mean by blow things up?
 With so much uncertainty as it relates to the pandemic and the economy, you have to think differently.
 You must examine every aspect of your business—the ways of working, research and development, customer success and brand reputation—and pivot.

-Enlisting employees outside of the leadership and crisis management teams will give you a fresh perspective and fuel creativity.
+Enlisting employees outside of the crisis leadership and management teams will give you a fresh perspective and fuel creativity.
 Innovation is no longer just about products, because right now, we need solutions at the most fundamental levels of our businesses.